rcholic/LectureNotes-iOS/UserRequirements.md

 * 3.2 Development

-Implementation of this app will be module-based, and the following modules will be implemented in the following sequential order:
+Implementation of this app will be modular, and the following modules will be implemented in a sequential order:

         * 3.2.1 DrawView: An extension of the iOS UIView for tracking user's handwriting by translating  tapping to connected `UIBezierPath`.
         * 3.2.2 Notes Table View: This is the list of persisted notes with their title or date of creation displayed, which extends from the iOS `UITableView` and `UITableViewCell` classes.